willimsbw/movie-website/README.md

 ## Acknowledgments

 * Thanks to Udacity for their nanodegree programs
-* Thanks to Free Code Camp, for getting me started and whose twitch api project provided me with some previous experience using REST api's and an idea for how to approach this type of site
+* Thanks to Free Code Camp, for getting me started and whose projects provided me with some previous experience using REST api's and an idea for how to approach this type of site